tcelestino/code-challenge-payment_api/README.md

 ## Features

+- [ ] Create mock database
-- [ ] Validate application using Docker and docker-compose
+- [ ] Adding Docker and docker-compose
-- [ ] Adjusting some integration and unit tests
+- [ ] Adjustintegration and unit tests
 - [ ] Add API_KEY to the API request
-- [ ] Using zod to schema validation
+- [ ] Add zod to schema validation
+- [ ] Create migrations for the database using sequelize-cli
 - [ ] Implement CI using Github Actions
-- [ ] Create migrations for the database using sequelize-cli

 ## License